KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 You have heard great things about Tanzu Application Platform's dynamic provisioning capability, and are now looking to make use of it to help you complete your task.

-In this tutorial you will learn how to:
+In this tutorial, you learn how to:

 - Install the RabbitMQ Cluster Kubernetes operator
 - Create a `CompositeResourceDefinition`